o19s/opensearch-ubi/README.md

 * `query_id` - A unique identifier for the query.
 If not provided, the plugin will generate a random UUID for the query and return the UUID in the query response.
 The `query_id` can be in any format but we use UUIDs in the examples.
 * `user_query` - The user-entered query.
 This is meant to be the actual text the user provided to initiate the search.
 * `client_id` - A unique identifier for the originator of the query.
 The client may be a user, an application, or any other originator of the query.
 The `client_id` can be in any format but we use UUIDs in the examples.
-* `object_id` - The name of a field in the index that contains a unique identifier for each result.
+* `object_id_field` - The name of a field in the index that contains a unique identifier for each result.
 If not provided, the `_id` field is used.

 Following is an example query that provides the parameters: